 - About that freshwater ornamental pond you have in your yard – consider adding some insect-eating fish into the mix.
 Most are not as flashy as colorful koi, so they don’t seem to attract bird predators.
 They do, however, feed on mosquito larvae.

 Fighting mosquitos is a daily job

-While battling mosquitos with nature certainly helps to control pest populations, it’s very often not enough.
+While battling mosquitos with nature certainly help to control pest populations, it’s very often not enough.
 Getting the results you want – an environment that’s mosquito-free – is a day-to-day task.

 An automatic misting system can supplement the efforts you’ve taken to create a life without the routine risk of bites and possible disease.
 Platinum Mosquito Protection offers a variety of misting solutions for your residential, commercial, and agricultural properties.